The Root Canal Procedure Comfortable with Modern Techniques

 To access the inner tissues of the tooth, Dr. Goodman must drill a small hole in the tooth.
 On molars, he will drill this hole in the chewing surface of the tooth.
 If the root canal is needed on a front-facing tooth, he will drill the hole from the back of the tooth.
 This access hole will allow him to remove the decayed tissues from within the tooth, including the root canals and pulp chamber.
 Because the area is numbed, you will not experience any pain during this process.

 After all decayed and dead tissues are eliminated, Dr. Goodman will disinfect the tooth.
 After a minor reshaping of the root canals and another round of disinfection, he will fill the canals with a rubber-like material.
 This seals off the canals, protecting them from future contamination and infection.
 He will then fill the access hole created with a permanent or temporary filling.
-In most cases, patients typically need a dental crown to provide the tooth with adequate support.
+In most cases, patients typically need a

 In addition to the root canal procedure, Dr. Goodman may also prescribe an antibiotic to effectively eliminate all traces of infection.
 You may experience some discomfort following the procedure, but this should dissipate within a few days.
 You can take over-the-counter (OTC) pain medication to help alleviate your discomfort during this time.